 - Defiance of rules

 Having an idea when your teenager is in trouble is vital in unlocking the numerous factors that contribute to disturbing changes consistently happening.
 Parents should realize that underneath their teen’s oppositional or raging behavior is a person who is carrying a lot of pain.
-Identifying, acknowledging and understanding these signs are helpful in empathizing with your teen’s emotional and mental problems.
+Identifying, acknowledging, and understanding these signs are helpful in empathizing with your teen’s emotional and mental problems.
+Allow family therapy to help you work on that.

 Put Yourself In Your Teen’s Shoes